seek-oss/sku/README.md

 import { css } from 'emotion/macro';
 ```

-Lots of package support macros, and their documentation is best place to look for help.
+Lots of packages support macros, and their documentation is best place to look for help.

 ### TypeScript